PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   Shared-input ordering, quantized and float tails, peer-Swish acceptance, spatial and concat-closure modes, public boundaries, fan-out, metadata permutation, and ordered restart retain the former implementation exactly.
+- The Swish-QDQ metadata phase keeps unary quantization, binary broadcast, Pool/Resize channel propagation, and strict Concat-tail normalization in one fixed-point owner because every family mutates the same rewritten-tensor state.
+It iterates only the graph-ordered relevant type buckets and reuses stable indexed consumers; it performs no topology mutation.
+Empty seeds allocate no index.
+A module-level runner gives the branch and metadata phases the same index, reducing the complete primary sequence to one construction.
+  Public outputs, shape/signature copy, broadcast fallback, channel guards, normalized axis, tail fan-out, Concat/quantized metadata, and fixed-point restart semantics remain unchanged.
+The shape/signature copier is also the explicit owner used by the later Dequantize-input repair, preserving the previously hidden cross-phase dependency without a lowerer-local closure.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no